Pompey21/Don-t-Let-the-Bark-Beetle-Bite-You/README.md

 # Don-t-Let-the-Bark-Beetle-Bite-You #

-The supporting material for the dissertation includes the _code_ (1), _majority of the data used_ (2), _newly developed data-sets_, and _results_ of the project.
+The supporting material for the dissertation includes the _code_ (1), _majority of the data used_ (2), _newly developed data-sets_ (3), and _results_ (4) of the project.
 All of these are accessed through their own folders.

 ##

 Here is the list of all the folders and what they contain:

 ## Code ##
-There are five .ipynb folders avaialble in this folder.
+There are five .ipynb files available in this folder.

 * **model.ipynb** : contains the whole model
 * **milanov_vrh_test.ipynb** : tests conducted on the region of Milanov Vrh